Government Regulations And Logistics For Getting Started With Manufacturing In Mexico: Q&A with NovaLink Operations Manager Juan Cano

 Juan Cano is the Operations Manager at NovaLink.
 We recently sat down with Juan to get his opinions and expertise on government regulations and logistics for Getting Started with Manufacturing in Mexico and how NovaLink can provide value to potential clients with our expertise in importing/exporting logistics.

-In your experience, what is the most commonly overlooked aspect by companies when getting started with manufacturing in Mexico, as it relates to government regulations, both in the United States and in Mexico?
+In your experience, what is the most commonly overlooked aspect by companies when getting started with Mexico shelter manufacturing services, as it relates to government regulations, both in the United States and in Mexico?